A WORLD OF HURT

 Adam's shirt was still bunched tight within Joe's fist.
 "I ain't through, Adam," he said again, and he yanked hard at the shirt just to make sure Adam knew he meant what he said.

 Adam stared at him and then, to Joe's surprise, one corner of his mouth twitched into a smile.
 "Damn right you're not," Adam said.

 Adam's easy agreement took the wind out of his sails.
-His anger spent as abruptly as it had begun, Joe's hand fell from his brother's shirt.
+His anger spent as abruptly as it had begun, Joe's hand fell away from his brother.
 His outburst had sapped his energy and he felt himself falling backwards once again into soft darkness.
 As he fell, the hazy thought drifted through his mind that he was really going to have to have a talk with Pa about the language his brothers were using as of late.

 Of course, since he was the cause of that language, he reckoned he'd better keep quiet about it after all.